JonnyHaystack/HayBox/README.md

 the polling rate here is so that the GameCube backend can delay until right before the next poll before reading the inputs, so that the inputs are fresh and not outdated.

+Also note: Polling rate can be passed into the N64Backend constructor in the same way as this

 #### Input modes